vista-art/fragmentcolor/docs/api/core/shader/shader.md

 @group(0) @binding(0) var img: texture_storage_2d<rgba8unorm, write>;
 ```

-### Notes

-- The declared storage format is respected when creating the binding layout.
+The declared storage format flows through to the binding layout untouched.
+You're responsible for picking a format and access mode the adapter supports.
-- User must ensure the adapter supports the chosen format/access mode.

 ## Storage Buffers